 An interview ran at Examiner.com.

-The fall issue of Tufts Magazines has an essay based on the book with a number of Roger’s images, “Private Lives of the Civil War.”
+The fall issue of Tufts Magazine ran an essay based on the book, “Private Lives of the Civil War.”

-Earlier, we received some enthusiastic words from Civil War Experts:
+Earlier, the book received some enthusiastic words from Civil War Experts:

 “As a historian, I am acutely conscious of the importance of place as well as time in our understanding of the past.
 One must walk the battlefields of the Civil War to know and appreciate what happened there.
 The same is true of historic houses, which take on the character of the people who lived there.
 This splendid narrative and photographic tour of homes inhabited by obscure as well as important figures in the Civil War era offers enlightenment as well as entertainment.” — James M. McPherson, Pulitzer Prize-winning author of Battle Cry of Freedom: The Civil War Era